15 Best CMS Software to Build a Website

 Ghost

-As the demand for flexible, multi-platform digital experiences continues to grow, many developers and content teams are turning to a headless CMS.
-Unlike traditional CMS platforms that tightly couple content with the website’s design, a headless CMS separates the backend content management from the frontend presentation.
-This allows greater freedom in how and where content is delivered—whether it’s a website, mobile app, or even smart device—making it an ideal choice for businesses aiming to future-proof their digital presence.
+As demand for flexible, multi-platform digital experiences grows, many teams choose a headless CMS.
+Unlike traditional systems that tightly couple content with design, a headless CMS separates backend management from frontend delivery, offering greater freedom across websites, apps, and emerging devices.

 Contentful